shijing0628/image-gallery-react-webapp/README.md

 **Image gallery web app project introduction**

 - navbar: class component + css file
+- react router to link different pages
 - home page: function component + styled-components: auto display feature
-- gallery page:axios call from unsplash api, material-UI,hooks, pagination (https://unsplash.com/documentation#search-photos)
+- gallery page:axios call from unsplash api(https://unsplash.com/documentation#search-photos), material-UI,hooks, pagination
-- https://github.com/theanam/react-awesome-lightbox plugin for lightbox feature in gallery page
+- https://github.com/theanam/react-awesome-lightbox plugin for lightbox feature in gallery page(component> imageList.js file)
-- contact us form : after input validate info, button will show success submit.
-This form link to express project of FS1020 PORT 5000, we can receive data in data/entiresDB.json
+- contact us form : after input validate info, button will show success submit(sendmessage - sending - success send).
+It goes to express project of FS1020 PORT 5000, we can receive data in data/entiresDB.json
 - register page includes (sign up & login page)
 - yup plugin for validation form
 - formik plugin to build form (https://formik.org/docs/api/useField)
 - react-loader-spinner plugin after click login, showing a loading status
-- auth uses redux
+- auth part (login & signUp) uses redux, store, reducer thunk and action. (localhost:5000/auth and localhost:5000/users are designed as route on backend)
-- redux-react-session to save token getting from server side, save to local cookies, once receive it, load session to dashboard.js file.
+- redux-react-session to save token getting from server side (savesession()), save to local cookies, once receive it, loadsession() to dashboard.js file.
 - axios fetch data from server (response.data is what we need all info)
 - If validation failed, we will get 400 error and in userAction.js file-> loginUser function will catch that error, and we can display the error message by using formik setFieldError. (each input tag has to include name="email" etc because the setFieldError distingush the error info from name property.)
   <br>